PotLock/docs/user-guides/projects/create-project-as-dao.md

 Then confirm your transaction via your wallet.
 Note that for eveyr proposal you will be (bonding or temporarily staking your DAO's bond amount x number of proposal) + spending associated gas costs in NEAR from your DAO treausry.&#x20;

-If you already have a DAO proposal to at that DAO address register to PotLock, you will see this screen (example of [proposal](https://near.org/sking.near/widget/DAO.Page?daoId=onboarddao.sputnik-dao.near\&tab=proposal\&proposalId=292)).
+If you already have a DAO proposal to at that DAO address register to POTLOCK, you will see this screen (example of [proposal](https://near.org/sking.near/widget/DAO.Page?daoId=onboarddao.sputnik-dao.near\&tab=proposal\&proposalId=292)).

 <figure><img src="../../.gitbook/assets/Screenshot 2023-12-10 at 12.37.15 AM (1).png" alt=""><figcaption><p>DAO Proposal in progress</p></figcaption></figure>